twonoise/mightymic/README.md

 Post processing
 ---------------

-We have some extra filters, with bypass switch for each.
-Will work with both normal and 4-wire microphones.
-It's worth to check `.dsp` source code for descriptions.
+We have added some extra filters recently, together with bypass switch for each.
+As well as 2- or 4-wire mic selector was added, so now our plugin will work well with both regular and 4-wire microphones.
+It's worth to check `.dsp` source code for filters descriptions.
 Full instruction manual is WIP, due to final filters set is not settled yet.

+Please let me know how you like new mains hum remover, especially if you have noisy (distorted) mains lines around.
+Note that we have run time fine-tuned mains frequency to reject.
+Base frequency value is changed at `.dsp` file.

 <img width="1172" height="94" alt="mightymic" src="https://github.com/user-attachments/assets/36e69d14-08a7-4e3c-a1f5-12333f3ccb44" />